Oracle Import/ Export Utility

 Eliminate database fragmentation

-Schema refresh (move the schema from one database to another)
+Schema refresh (move the schema from one database to

-Detect database corruption.
-Ensure that all the data can be read (if the data can be read that means there is no block corruption)
+can be read (if the data can be read that means there is no block corruption)

 Transporting tablespaces between databases